Lima Memorial Health System Logo

 Causes

 The exact cause of geographic tongue is unknown.
-It may be caused by a lack of vitamin B. It also may be due to irritation from hot or spicy foods, or alcohol.
+It may be due to irritation from hot or spicy foods, or alcohol.
 The condition appears to be less common in smokers.

 The change in pattern on the surface of the tongue occurs when there is a loss of the tiny, finger-like projections, called papillae, on the tongue.
 These areas look flat as a result.
 The appearance of the tongue may change very quickly.
 The flat-looking areas may remain for more than a month.